› Business Loans › Lender Reviews › Ready Capital Review

 Cons:

 Yes, Ready Capital is a legitimate lender.
-It is a publicly-traded company and licensed lender.
-While it does have many bad reviews, it’s still a legit company.
+It is a publicly traded company and a licensed lender.
+While it has many bad reviews, it’s still a legitimate company.

 Yes, ReadyCap is an SBA-preferred lending institution, which means it can bypass the SBA review process and approve loans more quickly.
 Not only is it a preferred lender, but ReadyCap is one of the most active lenders for SBA 7(a) loans.